-Rapid rescores can add up, costing between $25 and $50 for each account on each credit report but luckily, your lender pays for the service.
-You do have to file a rapid rescore with each individual credit bureau, so even if there’s just one item to update, that can add up between $75 and $150.
+A rapid rescore can cost between $25 and $50 for each account on each credit report, but luckily, your mortgage lender pays for the service.
+However, it has to be done with each credit bureau.
+So, even if there’s just one item to update, that can add up between $75 and $150.

-However, federal law prevents you as the consumer for being charged for this service.
+However, federal law prevents you as the consumer from being charged for this service.
 That’s because the Fair Credit Reporting Act prohibits individuals from being charged for disputing information on their credit reports.

-Consequently, your lender will absorb the cost of the rapid rescore.
-It’s really in their best interest to do so, because they run the risk of losing your loan business if you don’t qualify for the best rates and terms, or for any loan at all.
+Consequently, your lender will absorb the cost of a rapid score.
+It’s really in their best interest to do so.
+They risk losing your business if you don’t qualify for the best rates and terms, or any loan at all.

 A rapid rescore takes a few steps to complete.
-The first several steps can be done with your lender.
-Start by figuring out exactly how short your credit score is for qualifying for the loan or interest rates that you want.
+Your lender can do the first several steps.
+Start by figuring out exactly how short your credit score is for qualifying for the loan or interest rate that you want.

 Then, determine which credit reports need updating.
-Do all three credit bureaus list the incorrect or outdated information?
+For example, do all three major credit bureaus list incorrect or outdated information?
 Or do you only need to update one credit report?

-Your next step is to have your lender run the score simulator program.
-This offers solutions on what you can do to potentially increase your score with a rapid rescore.
-Just note that nothing is guaranteed and that the score simulator is not a product of the credit bureaus.
+Your next step is to have your lender run the simulator program.
+This offers solutions on what you can do to potentially improve your credit scores.

 Once you figure out the information you need, it’s your job to hand over any supporting documentation to your lender.

-Perhaps it’s a credit card statement showing your new low balance, or other paperwork verifying a date for a particular item on your report.
-Once you provide your lender with the relevant documents, you should receive your updated credit report and score within just a few business days.
+Perhaps it’s a credit card statement showing your new low balance or other paperwork verifying a date for a particular item on your credit report.
+Once you provide your lender with the relevant documents, you should receive your updated credit report and credit score within just a few days.

-A rapid rescore can be an extremely useful tool in getting approved for a mortgage, or even taking advantage of the very best rates available.
-It gives you the chance to have all of your financial information completely updated before getting your credit score calculated — a crucial moment in the home financing process.
+Rapid rescoring can be extremely useful in getting approved for a mortgage or even taking advantage of the very best rates available.
+It gives you the chance to have all of your financial information completely updated before calculating your credit scores.
+This is a crucial moment in the home financing process.

-You’ll need the help of a knowledgeable lender so make sure you find someone who knows the ins and outs of the process.
-After that, all you’ll have left to do is pack up some boxes and pick up your keys!
+You’ll need the help of a knowledgeable lender, so make sure you find someone who knows the ins and outs of the process.
+Thereafter, all you’ll have left to do is pack up some boxes and pick up your keys!